 - When you’re a team leader during code or progress review and you notice issues or quality problems.
 Some of them are critical and urgent, some are not: In this case, if the critical and urgent issues are not addressed immediately and team members might introduce more problems, you should call for a short meeting to address them.
 When addressing issues/problems, always provide solutions and ensure the whole team gets the point and knows how to avoid it.
 For non-urgent issues, you should document in a wiki page then inform the team.

-Besides, when using instant messaging, try to convey the whole point in a single message rather than splitting into multiple messages.
+Besides, when using instant messaging, try to convey the whole point in a single message rather than splitting it into multiple messages.

 In an agile team, face-to-face conversation is the most effective way to communicate if you apply the following: